drkvogel/learn-fp/notes/notes.md

+# learn functional programming

+frp?

 >In a functional paradigm, you don’t tell the computer what to do but rather you tell it what stuff is.

 >If a function is called twice with the same parameters, it’s guaranteed to return the same result.
-This is called **referential transparency**.
+This is called **referential transparency** (RT).

 >Typically, in functional programming, we do not use loops.
 We use recursion.